 D ) Good Logistics Practices:

-As mentioned above, the material movement also plays a very critical role in pest control.
-For this its recommended that organization must have dedicated vehicles for raw material movements and if not possible then the vehicle must be cleaned and inspected before loading.
-Also, it must be ensured that vehicle is dedicated to food item transportation (not for non-food etc.) Also, the Vehicle must be treated for pest control at regular intervals ( once in a month is recommended ).
+As mentioned above, material movement also plays a crucial role in pest control.
+For this,, it’s recommended that the organisation must have dedicated vehicles for raw material movements, and if not possible, then the vehicle must be cleaned and inspected before loading.
+Additionally, it must be ensured that the vehicle is dedicated solely to the transportation of food items (excluding non-food items, etc.).
+Additionally, the Vehicle must be treated for pest control at regular intervals (once a month is recommended).

 subscribe processed food industry magazine